Mark Scheinberg: Mohari Hospitality

 Scheinberg started Mohari Hospitality as an investment firm focused on the luxury and hospitality sectors.
-The firm has investments in the Peninsula Resort in Papagayo, Costa Rica, the Ritz-Carlton Yacht Collection, the Waldorf Astoria Miami, and the Four Seasons Private Residences in Washington, DC.
+The firm has investments in the Peninsula Resort in Papagayo, Costa Rica, The Ritz-Carlton Yacht Collection, the Waldorf Astoria Miami, and the Four Seasons Private Residences in Washington, DC.
 Mohari has hired former Chief Executive Officer of Four Seasons Hotels & Resorts, J. Allen Smith as Managing Partner.

 Via Mohari Hospitality, in early 2017 Scheinberg became a major investor in Centro Canalejas Madrid, a real estate project in Madrid, Spain.
 Mohari purchased a 50% stake in the Centro for €225 million from the Grupo OHL subsidiary OHL Desarrollos and the industrial group Villa Mir, who both also retained stakes.
 With an opening date set for 2019, the project involves the restoration of seven historic adjacent buildings for residential, hotel and commercial use.
 With a large amount of retail space, the complex will also house the first Four Seasons hotel in Spain, and create 4,800 positions.

 In September 2017, a Canadian subsidiary of Mohari Hospitality acquired the Thompson Toronto hotel in downtown Toronto, Ontario.
 The "boutique" hotel has 105 rooms, event space, and restaurants and lounges.

 In April 2023, Mohari Hospitality acquired a 66.9% stake in Tao Group Hospitality from Madison Square Garden Entertainment for $550 million.
-Mohari was expected to integrate Tao's brands into its existing properties.

 According to Forbes, his net worth is estimated at $5.6 billion as of 2024.